Factbox: Britain's newspapers take sides in EU referendum debate

 "On balance we believe Britain would be better off leading a renewed drive for reform within the EU rather than starting afresh outside it," the newspaper said.

 That put the Rupert Murdoch-owned Times at odds with two other newspapers in the media tycoon's stable.
-The Sun and The Sunday Times have both thrown their weight behind Brexit.
+The Sun and The Sunday Times favour a vote for Brexit.

 THE MAIL ON SUNDAY

-Britain's right-leaning Mail on Sunday newspaper has endorsed the campaign to remain in the EU, saying Britain would be safer, freer and more prosperous in the bloc.
+Britain's right-leaning Mail on Sunday newspaper surprisingly endorsed the campaign to remain in the EU, saying Britain would be safer, freer and more prosperous in the bloc.

 "For modern Great Britain to thrive and prosper we must work with, not against, our European partners; we must keep our seat at Europe's top table and help shape its destiny; our strong, clear voice must be heard inside Europe, not be shouted from the sidelines," the newspaper said.